DylanMeeus/springboot_jwt_blog/_posts/2015-10-23-using-ldap-with-c-sharp.markdown

 givenName: babs
 ```

-The examples above make it clear the distinguished name (DN) uniquely identifies an entry.
+The examples above make it clear that the distinguished name (DN) uniquely identifies an entry.

-When talking about LDAP, LDIF is much more common than the alternatives.
+When it comes to LDAP, LDIF is much more common than the alternatives.
 In fact, tools such as OpenLDAP use LDIF as input/output.

 ## Example: using LDAP from a C# client
 .NET provides a convenient set of classes to access LDAP and Active Directory servers.
 Here are the relevant [.NET docs](https://msdn.microsoft.com/en-us/library/system.directoryservices.protocols.aspx).
 The following example has been tested against OpenLDAP 2.4.
 Get the [full code](https://github.com/auth0/blog-ldap-csharp-example).